6 Heart-Healthy Tips for Seniors

 1. Do what you love for a healthy heart.

-There are good reasons that Guest’s first suggestion is to follow your heart.
+There are good reasons why Guest’s first suggestion is to follow your heart.
 First, if you enjoy your good habits, you’re more likely to stick with them.
 Second, feeling good is good for you, and even the scientists agree.

 Studies show that stress increases the risk of serious heart problems.
 In addition to the immediate impact of high-stress situations, chronic stress can cause poor sleep and get in the way of making healthy choices, like exercising regularly and eating right – all of which impact heart health.